 The concept of the FRMS Forum evolved as it was clear that Airlines would be cautious to invest in any new management process unless the initial risks were mitigated in some way.
 By creating a Forum for all members to contribute to developing FRMS processes through sharing knowledge and experiences, the financial and operational risk is significantly reduced.
 Indeed, some members who were early to adopt FRMS have already shown a return on this investment so it is now self-funding.

-The representatives of the airlines, scientists and regulators who have created this Forum have generously offered to share their valuable advice, experience and knowledge gratis.
+The representatives of the airlines, scientists, regulators who have created this Forum have generously offered to share their valuable advice, experience and knowledge gratis.
 They have done this in order to benefit all passengers and crew who travel on all airlines world wide.
-It is anticipated that this act of generosity will show others the importance of embedding an FRMS in every Safety Management System and encourage the early adoption of FRMS by the whole airline operator community, irrespective of size, for the benefit all passengers and crew who travel on all airlines world wide.
+It is anticipated that this act of generosity will show others the importance of embedding an FRMS in every Safety Management System and encourage the early adoption of FRMS by the whole airline operator community, irrespective of size, for the benefit all passengers and crew.

 Thanks to all of them for taking this important step.